People from diverse backgrounds

 Regardless of background, life experience, culture, or sexuality, it’s important that aged care is appropriate, accessible, and sensitive to the diverse individual needs of older Australians.
 Some older Australians with diverse needs find it difficult to access aged care information and services that are sensitive to their backgrounds and circumstances.
-The Government is committed to ensuring people from diverse backgrounds can access aged care services that meet their needs.
+The Government is committed to ensuring people with diverse backgrounds can access aged care services that meet their needs.

 The Aged Care Diversity Framework (the Framework) was launched on 6 December 2017.